raspberri05/taskorial/CONTRIBUTING.md

 You can help contribute to Taskorial via issues and pull requests.

+**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

+Learn more about how to report security vulnerabilities at https://github.com/raspberri05/taskorial?tab=security-ov-file

 ## Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 (Hint: Look at the issues to find things that need to be worked on)